 Over a period of time, the jawbone associated with missing teeth atrophies or is reabsorbed.
 This often leaves a condition in which there is poor quality and quantity of bone which may be unsuitable for placement of dental implants.

 Today, we have the ability to place bone where needed.
 This not only gives us the opportunity to place implants of proper length and width, it also gives us a chance to restore functionality and esthetic appearance.
 Bone grafting can repair implant sites which have inadequate bone structure due to previous extractions, gum disease or injuries.
-The bone is either obtained from a tissue bank or your own bone taken from the jaw, hip or tibia (below the knee).
+The bone is either obtained from a tissue bank or your own bone can be used harvested from your jaw.
 Sinus bone grafts are also performed to replace bone in the posterior upper jaw.
-In addition, special membranes may be utilized that dissolve under the gum and protect the bone graft and encourage bone regeneration.
+In addition, special membranes may be utilized to protect the bone graft that dissolve under the gum and protect the bone graft and encourage bone regeneration.
 This is called guided bone regeneration or guided tissue regeneration.

 Sinus Lift Procedure